Uneven Stormwater Rules Lead to Muted Progress

 Stormwater Management Systems Experts

-The State of Iowa, conversely, simply mandates peak flow allowing local municipalities almost complete freedom in their decision making concerning regulations.
-The only other stipulation requires local communities with a population greater than 50,000 to address stormwater quality in some fashion, typically TSS, under their Municipal Separate Storm Sewer Systems (MS4) permit.
+The State of Iowa, conversely, simply mandates peak flow allowing local municipalities almost complete freedom in their decision-making concerning regulations.
+The only other stipulation requires Iowa communities with a population greater than 50,000 to address stormwater quality in some fashion under the Municipal Separate Storm Sewer Systems (MS4) permit.
+According to the U.S. census, that requirement only affects 11 cities out of more than 1,000 across the state.

 With the current lack of uniform ordinances in Iowa, our teams are compelled to help communities manage these issues on a case-by-case basis.
 Kathleen Conner, a Senior Planner for Snyder & Associates, is currently working alongside Polk City officials to rewrite their local subdivision ordinance.
 This will include revising stormwater rules in the community for development to reflect recent rainfall trends, as well as provide existing residents the education and opportunity to naturally control stormwater on their property with green infrastructure techniques.